Today we are talking about how long computer monitors last. One of the most common problems faced by PC users is their monitor failing to work.

 If your monitor is displaying strange colors, flickering, or otherwise acting strangely, it may be malfunction.
 To test for this, you can try a few different things.

 If you’re looking to buy a new computer monitor, you might be wondering how long they last.
-The answer depends on a few factors, but on average, most monitors will last between 5-8 years.
+The answer depends on a few factors, but on average, most monitors will last About 10 years.

 Of course, there are always exceptions to the rule, so it’s important to do your research before making a purchase.